City of Lusaka F.C.

-City of Lusaka F.C. is football (soccer) Zambian club based in Lusaka founded in 1937.
-They are a member of the Football Association Zambia.
+City of Lusaka F.C. is a football club based in Lusaka, Zambia founded in 1937.
+They are a member of the Football Association of Zambia.
 They play their home games at Woodlands Stadium.

 The club plays in black and white colours.

 History

-City of Lusaka played in the Zambian Premier League in 2002–03/ 2007-10/ 2017.
-The team is currently playing in the second tier of Zambian league (FAZ/ Eden University division one national league).
+City of Lusaka played in the Zambian Premier League in 2002–03, 2007-10, and 2017.
+The team is currently playing in the second tier of Zambian league, or the FAZ National Division One.